Betterment vs. Acorns

 Betterment and Acorns each invest your money in low-cost ETFs that cover a few basic asset classes: large-cap stocks, small-cap stocks, emerging market stocks, and bonds.
 Notably, Acorns also gives you exposure to the real estate market through real estate investment trusts.

 The degree of control you have over your portfolio mix is very different between the two platforms.
 Acorns requires you to choose between five premade portfolio mixes, which range from “Conservative” to “Aggressive” depending on how heavily they are weighted towards stocks.
 You can’t customize the mix at all, although you can switch between these preset balances at any time.
+Acorns also has ESG-friendly versions of each of its portfolios.

 Betterment, on the other hand, lets you tightly adjust the balance of asset classes you’re investing in.
 The algorithm will suggest a portfolio based on your risk tolerance and investing goals, but you can override the suggested asset balance and, for example, add more or less portfolio weight to large-cap stocks.
+There are also three ESG investment portfolios available for socially responsible investing.

 Betterment vs. Acorns: Investing Platform

 Since most of your investments are managed for you, the investing platforms that Betterment and Acorns use are relatively simple.
-You can track how much money you have in your account and get a rough estimate of your investment return over time.
+You can track how much money you have in your investment account and get a rough estimate of your return over time.

 🏆 Top Rated Services 🏆